arc64/www.tecks.co.nz/data-processing/4b-copy-data/Destination/types-of-research-evidence/how-are-the-effects-of-teaching-on-learning-to-be-measured/what-standards-are-used-to-evaluate-the-results-of-an-experimental-analysis/the-reliability-reproducibility-of-the-experimental-procedure.md

 ---
+has_children: false
 layout: default
+nav_order: 1
-title: "The reliability (reproducibility) of the experimental procedure "
+title: 'The reliability (reproducibility) of the experimental procedure '
-nav_order: Thereliabilityreproducibilityoftheexperimentalprocedure
-has_children: false
 ---
 # The reliability (reproducibility) of the experimental procedure